rock-hu/minor-projects/openharmony/arkcompiler_runtime_core/static_core/compiler/docs/compiler_doc.md

 - `--compiler-regex` - a regular expression that specifies methods to compile.
 The grammar used is ECMA-262 RegExp grammar

 The option is used for compile one(or several) method(s), instead of all methods(or not compile some methods).
+Should be used in one of the manners:
+1. `--compiler-regex` - selects methods with fully-matched qualified name (i.e. 'Class::Method').
+2. `--compiler-regex-with-signature` - selects methods with fully-matched qualified name with signature (i.e. 'void Class::Method(f64)').
+Useful for overloaded method.

 ## compiler-check-final